 Damian’s father was introduced as a handsome politician.
-As I was formulating the scene, a certain California Governor’s appearance leaped into my mind and took hold.
+As the scene was formulating, a certain mouthwatering governor’s appearance leaped into K.C.’s mind and took hold.
 (In physical appearance only!)

 In the very early draft, Paige was a maid in Colin’s office building, dejected and lonely.
-Five chapters into the book, the vibrant personality that emerged didn’t fit the role.
+Five chapters into the book, the vibrant personality that emerged didn’t fit her original role.
 The chapters were completely rewritten.

 SIGN UP & START READING